 In Terms Of The Opportunities Available To Establish Sri Lanka And Ceylon Tea On The World Map Again, We Need To Be Dynamic.
 No One Has Done Anything To Revolutionise Tea.
 I Feel That If We Get Our Act Together And Fast, Sri Lanka Can Own This Category.

+Final thoughts?
 In terms of the opportunities available to establish Sri Lanka and Ceylon Tea on the world map again, we need to be dynamic.
 No one has done anything to revolutionise tea.
 I feel that if we get our act together and fast, Sri Lanka can own this category.
 We have all the rights, given our history, traditions and what Ceylon tea has done for the tea industry to do this.
 We have to not only promote this industry, we have to promote Sri Lanka in a big way and draw the attention of the world towards us in a positive manner.